 You can also use the ads that you get in the mail.
 But here's a little tip for you – only check the front and back pages.
 That's where the real deals will be.
 The stuff in the middle is just fluff to make it look thicker!

 This is where most people end up doing their meal planning backwards.
-Plan your meals using the ingredients that you already have.
+Instead of hunting down the perfect recipe first, plan your meals using the ingredients that you already have.
 Figure out what you need to use up and have on hand, and then try to find the items that you need from the store on sale.

 My rule is to shop at only ONE store, ONCE per week.
 Pick the store that has the best deals and go there.
 Use online grocery ordering (get $10 off your first order of $50 or more from Walmart!) and curbside pickup to make it quick and easy.